-The College of Pharmacy offers the Doctor of Pharmacy (Pharm.D.) degree to students who successfully complete the study of prescribed courses.
-To receive the Pharm.D. degree, a student must have earned academic credit for not less than 69 semester hours in pre-professional coursework and 148 semester hours of required professional coursework.
-The pre-professional coursework may be completed at any accredited institution of higher education.
-At the University of Georgia, the pre-professional program is administered through the College of Arts and Sciences.
-The last four years are in the professional program and must be in residence at the College of Pharmacy.
+The College of Pharmacy awards the Doctor of Pharmacy (Pharm.D.) degree to students who successfully complete the six-year study of prescribed courses.
+To receive the Pharm.D. degree, a student must have earned academic credit for not less than 69 semester hours in preprofessional coursework and 148 semester hours of required professional coursework.
+The preprofessional coursework may be completed at any accredited institution of higher education.
+The last four years (ten semesters) are in the professional program and must be in residence at the College of Pharmacy.